Michael J. Morell

 Michael is a native of Cuyahoga Falls, Ohio, and he maintains close ties to northeast Ohio.
 His father and mother—who taught him hard work, the pursuit of excellence, and humility—were an autoworker and a homemaker.
 Michael is a first-generation college student, earning a B.A. summa cum laude in economics from the University of Akron.
 He also earned an M.A. in economics from Georgetown University.

 Michael is involved with a number of charities.
-He is the Chairman of the America Working Forward Project at the U.S. Chamber of Commerce, and he serves on the Honorary Board of Directors at the International Spy Museum.
+He serves on the Honorary Board of Directors at the International Spy Museum.
 Michael served on the Board of the CIA Officers Memorial Fund and on the Board of the National Intelligence University Foundation.
-He and his wife Mary Beth are fully committed to the first-grade class they sponsor at a DC Charter School.
+He and his wife Mary Beth are fully committed to the class they sponsor at a DC Charter School.

-Priess served during the presidencies of Bill Clinton and George W. Bush at the CIA as an intelligence officer, a manager, and a daily intelligence briefer and at the State Department as a desk officer in the Near Eastern Affairs Bureau.
-During the Bush 43 administration, he personally delivered the President’s Daily Brief for more than a year to Attorney General John Ashcroft and FBI Director Robert Mueller and occasionally into the White House.
+Priess, who has a PhD in political science from Duke University, served at the CIA as an intelligence officer, a manager, and a daily intelligence briefer during the presidencies of Bill Clinton and George W. Bush.
+During the Bush administration, he personally delivered the President’s Daily Brief for more than a year to Attorney General John Ashcroft and FBI Director Robert Mueller and occasionally into the White House.

-He has written two books about US presidents.
-The first, The President’s Book of Secrets, relates how US intelligence officials for more than fifty years have delivered Top Secret intelligence to commanders in chief on the most sensitive information in the world.
-The project enabled him to become the first author to interview, for one book, every living former president, vice president, and CIA director from previous administrations.
-His most recent book is How To Get Rid of a President: History’s Guide To Removing Unpopular, Unable, or Unfit Chief Executives.
+He has written two books about the US presidency.
+The first, The President’s Book of Secrets, relates how US intelligence officials brief the commander in chief on the most sensitive information in the world.
+For this, he became the first author to interview, for one book, every living former President, Vice President, and CIA director from previous administrations.
+His second book is How To Get Rid of a President: History’s Guide To Removing Unpopular, Unable, or Unfit Chief Executives.
 Covering American political history from the Constitutional Convention through the election of Donald Trump, it stands as the definitive survey of how presidents have left office.